danpung2/LogPilot/K8S.md

 # LogPilot Kubernetes Deployment Guide

-This document provides a complete guide for deploying the LogPilot application to a Kubernetes cluster.
+This document provides a complete guide for deploying the **LogPilot Event Broker** to a Kubernetes cluster.

 ## Prerequisites